Small Animal Imaging Facility

-Dr. Contag is a Professor, Departments of Pediatrics and of Microbiology and Immunology and, by courtesy, of Radiology, and directs the SCI3.
+Dr. Daldrup-Link is a Professor of Radiology, and, by courtesy, of Pediatrics (Hematology & Oncology), and is the director of the SCI3.

 Dr. Gambhir is the Virginia & D.K.
 Ludwig Professor of Cancer Research Professor, Chair of the Department of Radiology, Professor by courtesy of Bioengineering and and Material Science Engineering, and co-directs the SCI3.